thinkingmachines/bqup-starter/README.md

 # bq-starter
 ![](https://github.com/thinkingmachines/heartbeat-bqups/workflows/Bqup/badge.svg)
-> Starter template for bq and bqup
+> This repository serves as template for running bqup on GCP projects using Github actions

 ## Setup